-Our online and face-to-face counseling programs study human experience in deeply subjective, historical, contextual, cross-cultural, and spiritual contexts—helping students develop the education and the professional career training to become:
+Our online and on-ground counseling degree master’s programs study human experience in deeply subjective, historical, contextual, cross-cultural, and spiritual contexts—helping students develop the education and the professional career training to become:

 - Mental health counselors

 The M.A.
 Counseling, Seattle program is aligned with the degree and coursework requirements to be eligible for the licensure as a Mental Health Counselor in the state of Washington.
 Candidates for licensure must meet all other state-specific requirements including passage of a National Board of Certified Counselors (NBCC) exam, post-master’s supervised experience, and completion of the application process, which includes fees and/or background check.
 For further information about licensure, please visit the Washington Department of Health.

 It is the student’s responsibility to determine the licensure requirements outside of Washington.
 The MA Counseling, Seattle program may meet some or all of the requirements for other states, but additional state-specific approvals or coursework and/or practicum hours may be required beyond the MA Counseling, Seattle program’s graduation requirements.
 Licensing requirements include the following for most states: completion of a master’s degree (including specific coursework and clinical field placement), post-graduate supervised experience, examination, background check, and application for the license.
 Students should contact the specific state licensing board directly to verify information regarding professional licensure.
 A list of state board contact information is available via The American Counseling Association.